 10. Seattle—Can’t-Miss This Washington Coast Town!

 Seattle is perhaps the most obvious Washington coast town, thanks to its iconic position along the Puget Sound.
 The water meets the city head-on and is accessible from numerous neighborhoods and parks around town.
-Although this capital city has endless entertainment opportunities, it also boasts a plethora of relaxing outdoor activities.
+Although this city has endless entertainment opportunities, it also boasts a plethora of relaxing outdoor activities.

 Go for a hike amongst old-growth forests, relax on one of the city beaches, or catch a sunset over the water from Discovery Park.
 Treating Seattle like the outdoor playground that it is is one of the quickest ways to immerse yourself in nature without ever leaving city limits.